Understanding the Personal and Corporate Income Tax in Indonesia

 If you establish a Representative Office in Indonesia it is not allowed to generate any revenue, hence any revenue received by the Representative Office should be transferred directly to your corporate headquarters overseas.

-*PPh 26 is a local tax in Indonesia which is imposed on revenue gained in Indonesia by a foreign tax resident (either as an individual or as an organization).
+*PPh 26 is a local tax in Indonesia that is imposed on revenue gained in Indonesia by a foreign tax resident (either as an individual or as an organization).

 Indonesia also imposes income tax on all employees who work in the private sector and state-owned companies, as well as government employees.

-As one of leading market entry and business consulting firms in Indonesia, Cekindo has extensive experience in assisting foreign companies and entities in with tax reporting, including payroll outsourcing for your employees.
+As one of the leading market entry and business consulting firms in Indonesia, Cekindo has extensive experience in assisting foreign companies and entities with tax reporting, including payroll outsourcing for your employees.